Revisiting Autoregressive Models for Generative Image Classification: Experiments

 \paragraph{Baselines.} We evaluate several baseline families known for their strong classification performance: \begin{itemize} \item \textbf{Discriminative approaches.} We compare with supervised pretrained ViT~\cite{dosovitskiy2020image} models and the state-of-the-art self-supervised learning (SSL) method DINOv2~\cite{oquab2023dinov2} with linear probing.
 To our knowledge, prior works have not compared against leading discriminative SSL methods, despite their largely superior performance over standard supervised classifiers.

 \item \textbf{Diffusion classifiers.} For DM-based baselines, we consider DiT~\cite{peebles2023scalable} and SiT~\cite{ma2024sit}.
 Since SiT is based on flow matching~\cite{lipman2022flow}, we observed that classification using the $v$-prediction led to suboptimal results.
 Therefore, we estimate ELBO for SiT using the $\epsilon$-prediction objective, which consistently yields better performance.
 In~\app{loss_weighting}, we ablate various ELBO loss weighting schemes for both DiT and SiT to ensure a fair comparison.
 Also, we evaluate SiT equipped with representation alignment (REPA)~\cite{yu2024representation}, which leverages SSL representations to improve generative performance.
+In~\app{few-step}, we further compare against MeanFlow~\cite{geng2026mean}, a recent few-step DM-based model.

-\item \textbf{Joint generative-discriminative models.} We also compare to the most recent state-of-the-art joint energy-based model, DAT~\cite{yin2025joint}. \item \textbf{Autoregressive models.} We compare our method with LlamaGen~\cite{sun2024autoregressive}, VAR~\cite{tian2024visual} and A-VARC~\cite{chen2025your}.
+\item \textbf{Joint generative-discriminative models.} We also compare to the most recent state-of-the-art joint energy-based model, DAT~\cite{yin2025joint}. \item \textbf{Autoregressive models.} We compare our method with LlamaGen~\cite{sun2024autoregressive}, VAR~\cite{tian2024visual} and A-VARC+~\cite{chen2025your}.
 For VAR, likelihoods are estimated across all spatial scales.
-A-VARC additionally employs likelihood smoothing for more accurate classification.
+A-VARC+ additionally employs likelihood smoothing for more accurate classification.
 Also, we pretrain RandAR with a fixed raster-order to take into account the model design differences with LlamaGen. \end{itemize}

 All baselines are pretrained on ImageNet1K~\cite{russakovsky2015imagenet}.
 For methods lacking corresponding publicly available checkpoints, we reproduced the pretraining ourselves, strictly following their official implementations.
 We provide more details in~\app{setup}.